ShelbyTrodden/roboger/README.md

 Describe: numIdentify

-Test: "Will identify if input number contains a 1"
+Test: Will identify if input number contains a 1

 Code: numInput= 19978
 numIdentify(numInput);